zencart/documentation/content/user/Payment/paypal_troubleshooting.md

 2. Your server sits waiting and listening for hits to `ipn_handler.php`.
 3. When your server receives a request, it attempts to validate and be sure that the PayPal™ data provided matches the order details for which it is intended.
 4. If validation passes, the customer's order is released, and it lets the PayPal™ server know that you received their confirmation.
 This handshaking happens via CURL on port 443, and requires that your server be configured for modern TLS communication to https URLs.
-5. NOTE: PayPal's™ server will attempt the IPN notification (hourly) for up to four days if it's not successful on the first try.
-In this case your customer's order will not show up in the _Admin_ until the IPN notification is successful.
+5.  **NOTE:** PayPal's™ server will attempt the IPN notification (hourly) for up to four days if it's not successful on the first try.
+In this case your customer's order will not show up in your Admin until the IPN notification is successful.

 ## Testing PayPal™ Transactions